 The provision of holiday vouchers to an employee gives rise to the tax and reporting requirements outlined below.

 Which of the parties arranges and how the employer actually pays for the holiday determines how the benefit is reported and taxed.
-The reporting requirements associated with the variations are outlined below.
+The re

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 There are several sets of provisions in the Taxes Acts which relate to ‘close’ companies, most of which are anti-avoidance measures aiming to catch transactions between those companies affected and their owners, where there may otherwise be a tax advantage.
 Broadly speaking, most owner-managed or